grz0zrg/ARM-ForthLite/README.md

 * stack top is stored into a register (r4) and implementation use all available registers for additional speed
 * [Thumb-2](https://en.wikipedia.org/wiki/ARM_architecture_family#Thumb-2) can be used with small adaptations (add IT and PC changes), result is *~400* bytes example binary
 * not really written for bootstrapping support due to tricks but can still go with the [sectorforth](https://github.com/cesarblum/sectorforth) or [milliForth](https://github.com/fuzzballcat/milliForth) route (see experiment / misc)
-* target is a RPI Zero 1.3 (ARM1176JZF-S), probably works on any 32 bits ARM that support conditional instructions, side goal was [ARMv2](https://en.wikichip.org/wiki/arm/armv2) support (works but `example.s` needs minor changes, see `riscos` directory)
+* target is a RPI Zero 1.3 (ARM1176JZF-S), probably works on any 32 bits ARM that support conditional instructions, side goal was [ARMv2](https://en.wikichip.org/wiki/arm/armv2) support (see `riscos` directory)

 Not cache friendly, the cache isn't invalidated on code generation so independent instruction / data cache should be disabled for maximum reliability.